AlexDur/app-dev/README.md

 # app-dev-kotlin

-# A quiz app to practice the use of interface design and activities.
+# A simple quiz app to become familiar with Kotlin.